nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 Another crucial component of add-ons is handling commands from users and displaying what the add-on is doing.
 These are done via scripts (input) and UI messages (output).

 A script is a method run when the user performs certain commands.
 For example, when you press NVDA+T, NVDA runs a script in global commands module called SayTitle.
-In Poedit, for instance, when a translator presses Control+Shift+A, NVDA will read translator comments added by the programmer to help clarify a given translatable string. this command is not a native NVDA command, but it is defined in the Poedit app module to perform this function.
+In Poedit, for instance, when a translator presses Control+Shift+A, NVDA will read translator comments added by the programmer to help clarify a given translatable string.
+This command is not a native NVDA command, but it is defined in the Poedit app module to perform this function.

-Typically, an add-on which accepts scripts will have a list of command:function map somewhere in the module.
+Typically, an add-on which accepts scripts will have a list of command:function mapped somewhere in the module.
 The simplest is a gestures (commands) dictionary, a python dictionary (typically named __gestures) which holds commands as keys and scripts as values for these keys (more than one key, or command can be bound to scripts).
 These dictionaries are loaded when add-on loads and is cleared when either NVDA exits or the app for the app module loses focus (that is, the user has switched to another program).

 Another way to bind scripts is via runtime insertion.
 This is done by creating another gestures dictionary apart from __gestures dictionary which holds context-sensitive gestures such as manipulating a single control.
 Then the developer would use inputCore.bindGesture (or inputCore.bindGestures if more than one gestures/scripts are defined) to define certain gestures for a time, then using inputCore.clearGestures then inputCore.bindGestures(__gestures) to remove the added gestures.
 A more elegant way, which involves scripts for specific objects, will be covered when we talk about app modules and assigning gestures to specific parts of a program.